 Creating videos for brands has never been simpler.
 Everyday with the tap of a button, live-stream Q&A sessions and behind-the-scenes videos can be shared with followers on social media.
 But not every video project can be executed so easily.
 Professional video campaigns are still expected from businesses along with other content.
 The key to getting these right?
 A video campaign brief.

-Whether you work for a creative agency or run your own business, knowing how to put this document together is essential.
+Whether you work for a creative agency or an identity branding agency, or run your own business, knowing how to put this document together is essential.
 If it’s your first time writing a brief, it can feel a little overwhelming but we’re here to help.
 In this blog post we’ll show you how to write a video campaign brief with examples.

 What is a video campaign brief?